Rules and Regulations

 STUDIO GIFT CERTIFICATES WILL BE AWARDED EQUALLY IN THE HONOR (INTERMEDIATE) AND SUPREME (ADVANCED) LEVELS ONLY.
 Each Mini, Petite, Junior, Teen and Senior Solo High Point winner will receive a $100.00 studio gift certificate.
 Each Mini, Petite, Junior, Teen and Senior Duet/Trio High Point winner will receive a $100.00 studio gift certificate.
 Each Small and Large Group High Point winner will receive a $125.00 studio gift certificate and each Petite, Junior, Teen and Senior Line High Point winner will receive a $150.00 studio gift certificate.
 The Top Ten Finalists for each Petite, Junior, Teen and Senior Solo will also receive a placement award.
 For all group placement awards dancers will receive pins for their placement in groups.
 In the top ten for solos, the highest scoring solo will appear in the top scores meaning a soloist can only be in the top ten once.
 All studio certificates are valid for the following season.

-THE TRIBUTE TO DANCE AWARD will be presented to the studio with the HIGHEST SCORING number of the event from Small, Large and Lines and all ages combined in both levels.
+THE TRIBUTE TO DANCE AWARD is presented to the studio with the highest scoring group number of the event from Small, Large and Lines and all ages combined in both levels.
 One (1) for the Honor Level Group and One (1) for the Supreme Level Group.
 A $500.00 cash prize will be awarded to these routines.